scverse/scvi-tools/docs/user_guide/models/scanvi.rst

 The advantages of scANVI are:

-    + Comprehensive in capabilities.
+- Comprehensive in capabilities.
-    + Scalable to very large datasets (>1 million cells).
+- Scalable to very large datasets (>1 million cells).

 The limitations of scANVI include:

-    + Effectively requires a GPU for fast inference.
+- Effectively requires a GPU for fast inference.
-    + Latent space is not interpretable, unlike that of a linear method.
+- Latent space is not interpretable, unlike that of a linear method.
+- May not scale to very large number of cell types.

 .. topic:: Tutorials: